 Discussing rainforests is not the same as explaining rainforests and reporting from a rainforest is not the same as reporting about rainforests.
 Likewise, discussing rainforests does not and should not imply that the reporter or commentator understands rainforests.
 If ever there was a case to separate out the lumpers from the splitters, the subject of rainforests is a good place to start.

 A rainforest, presumes the lumper, is composed is a forest where it rains a lot, presumably in the tropics where it is hot.
 That, of course, makes it a rainforest.
-That simplification is not an exaggerated one since the Footloose Forester has heard and read variations of that very theme.
+That simplification is not an exaggerated one since the Footloose Forester has heard and read many variations of that very theme.
 One time in Haiti, he even winced after a reporter from a Philadelphia newspaper wrote an exclusive about rainforests in Haiti, where they had never existed.
-One of the reasons he calls himself a splitter is because he firmly believes that a multitude of circumstances go into the formula about what makes a tropical rainforest.
+One of the reasons that the Footloose Forester calls himself a splitter is because he firmly believes that a multitude of circumstances goes into the formula about what makes a tropical rainforest.
 Even for a splitter, one must start with some presumptions and weave the various strands into a fabric of plausible identity.

 On this map, not even the vast Amazon Basin is recognized as rainforest